tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 ##### Forward Pruning

-Prunes nodes that appear to have poor evaluation before exploring deeper.
+Prunes nodes that appear to be poor before exploring deeper.
 Can be implemented with beam-search

 - Speeds up computation
 - Introduces more uncertainty and possibility of missing a good move

+###### Evaluation Based

-##### Late Move Reduction
+###### Late Move Reduction

-Explore later moves to a lesser depth
+Explore later moves to a lesser depth by trusting that the move ordering works well

 ### Move Ordering